MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 #ms.custom: ""
 ---

-# Troubleshooting & diagnostics for R Server
+# Troubleshooting & diagnostics for Machine Learning Server

-**Applies to:  Microsoft R Server 9.x**
+**Applies to:  Machine Learning Server, Microsoft R Server 9.1**

 You can assess the health of your web and compute node environment using the diagnostic tests in the Administration Utility.
+This utility is installed by default with Machine Learning Server (and R Server).

 Armed with this information, you can identify unresponsive components, execution problems, and access [the log files](#logs).